my-pwa-apps/Yappin-/README.md

 ## Features

 - **Optimized Design**: Clean, modern UI with green-gray theme
+- **Dark Mode Support**: Toggle between light and dark themes using the button in the header.
 - **Responsive Layout**: Works on all devices with optimized mobile experience
-- **Dark Mode Support**: Automatic theme switching based on system preferences
 - **Progressive Web App**: Installable on devices with offline support

 ## Development Notes